-Social Media is any form of electronic communication which allows individuals to view, comment, or discuss content.
-Examples are: Facebook, Twitter, YouTube, Instagram, Vine, blogs, chat rooms, website chat spaces, etc. All guidelines and policies are meant to be fluid and flexible due to the constantly changing landscape of internet-based technologies.
+Social Media is any form of electronic communication that allows individuals to view, comment, or discuss content.
+Examples are Facebook, Twitter, YouTube, Instagram, Tik Tok, Zoom, blogs, chat rooms, website chat spaces, etc.

+All guidelines and policies are meant to be fluid and flexible due to the constantly changing landscape of internet-based technologies.

-- 1. All members' public social media activity must fit within The Young Americans' Mission Statement. - Promote understanding and goodwill - Be a positive influence on the world - Promote positive cultural interaction - Use common sense when posting and sharing content - 2.
-Members are not permitted to use social media for the purpose of: - Endorsing any political, religious, criminal, or controversial content or agenda - Soliciting Non-Young American business ventures - 3.
-All members must have all social media privacy settings set to keep any public individuals who will view the current member as a representative of The Young Americans from having access to all personal social media content. - 4.
-Any member who wishes to communicate with individuals who will view the current member as a representative of The Young Americans must: - use an account which meets the standards below - use only public methods of communication including public posts or public comments when communicating with persons who are considered minors or under the age of 18 years old.
+- 1. All members' public social media activity must fit within The Young Americans' Mission Statement: - Promote understanding and goodwill. - Be a positive influence on the world. - Promote positive cultural interaction. - Use common sense when posting and sharing content. - 2.
+Members are not permitted to use social media for the purpose of: - Endorsing any political, religious, criminal, or controversial content or agenda. - Soliciting Non-Young American business ventures. - All members must have all social media privacy settings set to keep any public individuals from having access to personal social media content as the current member is a representative of The Young Americans. - 4.
+Any member who wishes to communicate with individuals who will view the current member as a representative of The Young Americans must: - Use an account that meets the standards below. - Use only public methods of communication, including public posts or public comments when communicating with persons who are considered minors or under the age of 18 years old.

-Members who wish to create a new account in order to communicate with individuals they meet while traveling and participating in YA projects may create new social media accounts with a YA designation in the title.
+^{}Members who wish to create a new account in order to communicate with individuals they meet while traveling and participating in YA projects may create new social media accounts with a YA designation in the title.